 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Mexico?
+What Is the Climate Like in Mexico?

 Because of its size, Mexico has a diverse climate.